status-im/nimbus-eth2/docs/the_nimbus_book/src/options.md

                                beacon node itself [=true].
      --discv5                  Enable Discovery v5 [=true].
      --dump                    Write SSZ dumps of blocks, attestations and states to data dir [=false].
-     --direct-peer             The list of priviledged, secure and known peers to connect and maintain the connection to, this requires a not random netkey-file.
+     --direct-peer             The list of privileged, secure and known peers to connect and maintain the connection to, this requires a not random netkey-file.
 In the complete multiaddress format like: /ip4/<address>/tcp/<port>/p2p/<peerId-public-key>.
                                Peering agreements are established out of band and must be reciprocal..